Italo-Turkish War: Background

-The claims of Italy over Libya dated back to the Russian defeat of the Ottoman Empire during the war of 1877–1878 and subsequent discussions after the Congress of Berlin in 1878, in which France and the United Kingdom had agreed to the French occupation of Tunisia and British control over Cyprus respectively, which were both parts of the declining Ottoman state.
+Italian claims to Libya date back to the Ottoman defeat by the Russian Empire during the War of 1877–1878 and subsequent disputes thereafter.
+At the Congress of Berlin in 1878, France and the United Kingdom had agreed to the French occupation of Tunisia and British control over Cyprus respectively, which were both parts of the declining Ottoman state.

 When Italian diplomats hinted about possible opposition to the Anglo-French maneuvers by their government, the French replied that Tripoli would have been a counterpart for Italy, which made a secret agreement with the British government in February 1887 via a diplomatic exchange of notes.
 The agreement stipulated that Italy would support British control in Egypt, and that Britain would likewise support Italian influence in Libya.
 In 1902, Italy and France had signed a secret treaty which accorded freedom of intervention in Tripolitania and Morocco.
 The agreement, negotiated by Italian Foreign Minister Giulio Prinetti and French Ambassador Camille Barrère, ended the historic rivalry between both nations for control of North Africa.
 The same year, the British government promised Italy that "any alteration in the status of Libya would be in conformity with Italian interests".
 Those measures were intended to loosen Italian commitment to the Triple Alliance and thereby weaken Germany, which France and Britain viewed as their main rival in Europe.

 Following the Anglo-Russian Convention and the establishment of the Triple Entente, Tsar Nicholas II and King Victor Emmanuel III made the 1909 Racconigi Bargain in which Russia acknowledged Italy's interest in Tripoli and Cyrenaica in return for Italian support for Russian control of the Bosphorus.
 However, the Italian government did little to realise that opportunity and so knowledge of the Libyan territory and resources remained scarce in the following years.

 The removal of diplomatic obstacles coincided with increasing colonial fervor.
 In 1908, the Italian Colonial Office was upgraded to a Central Directorate of Colonial Affairs.
 The nationalist Enrico Corradini led the public call for action in Libya and, joined by the nationalist newspaper L'Idea Nazionale in 1911, demanded an invasion.
 The Italian press began a large-scale lobbying campaign for an invasion of Libya in late March 1911.
 It was fancifully depicted as rich in minerals and well-watered, defended by only 4,000 Ottoman troops.
 Also, its population was described as hostile to the Ottomans and friendly to the Italians, and they predicted that the future invasion would be little more than a "military walk".
+Tripoli and Cyrenaica regions in Libya was "poor" and "lacked in everything."